Supreme Court blocks Biden’s workplace vaccine rules, allows requirement for health-care workers

 That seemed to be the case Friday when court considered the OSHA rule.

 Federal law grants OSHA authority to issue emergency rules for up to six months to protect employees “exposed to grave danger” from “substances or agents determined to be toxic or physically harmful or from new hazards.”
-The administration contends that gives OSHA not only the authority but also the responsibility to act.
+The administration said that gives OSHA not only the authority but also the responsibility to act.

-The temporary rule would give companies with 100 or more workers a choice: mandate all employees be vaccinated or require unvaccinated employees to provide weekly negative coronavirus test results and wear face coverings to work on-site.
+The temporary rule would have given companies with 100 or more workers a choice: mandate all employees be vaccinated or require unvaccinated employees to provide weekly negative coronavirus test results and wear face coverings to work on-site.

 The rules were set to take effect Jan.
 4, but OSHA pushed back the date in response to the litigation and said it would not immediately issue citations for those not in compliance.